-Disclosure: This shop has been compensated by Collective Bias, Inc. and its advertiser.
+Disclosure: This shop has been compensated by Collective Bias, Inc. and its advertiser for this pork fajitas post.
 All opinions are mine alone. #AllNaturalPork #CollectiveBias

-A naturally gluten-free pan-fried Pork Fajita Bowl that is easy to prepare within 30 minutes.
+A naturally gluten-free pan-fried Pork Fajitas Bowl that is easy to prepare within 30 minutes.
 A complete meal perfect for any-night-of-the-week or the weekend!

 Are you having a busy day yet still have to make and serve dinner to your family in a jiffy?

 No worries!
 We got you covered!
 Our Pork Fajitas Bowl is a complete meal that can be prepared in only 30 minutes.